codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/complex-application.md

       set_target_properties(${PROJECT_NAME} PROPERTIES LIBRARY_OUTPUT_DIRECTORY "${CMAKE_CURRENT_SOURCE_DIR}/../bin")
 ```

-Here, \${PROJECT_NAME} is the name of the CMake project, which is equal to the name of the main CMake executable target.
+Here, \${PROJECT_NAME} is the name of the CMake project, which is equal to the name of the main CMake target.

 Because on DLL platforms (i.e., Windows), CMake considers a DLL shared library to be an executable entity, while on non-DLL platforms (i.e., Linux), CMake considers a shared object to be a library, we set both the RUNTIME_OUTPUT_DIRECTORY and LIBRARY_OUTPUT_DIRECTORY properties.